Two-Stage Hybrid Supervision Framework for Fast, Low-resource, and Accurate Organ and Pan-cancer Segmentation in Abdomen CT: Introduction

 Abdomen organs are quite common cancer sites, such as colorectal cancer and pancreatic cancer, which are the 2nd and 3rd most common cause of cancer death~\cite{CancerS}.
 Computed Tomography (CT) scanning provides important prognostic information for cancer patients and is a widely used technology for treatment monitoring.
 In both clinical trials and daily clinical practice, radiologists and clinicians measure the tumor and organ on CT scans based on manual two-dimensional measurements (e.g., Response Evaluation Criteria In Solid Tumors (RECIST) criteria)~\cite{eisenhauer2009new}.
 However, this manual assessment is inherently subjective with considerable inter- and intra-expert variability.
 Moreover, existing challenges mainly focus on one type of tumor (e.g., liver cancer, kidney cancer).
 There are still no general and publicly available models for universal abdominal organ and cancer segmentation at present.

 The organizer of FLARE2022 curated a large-scale and diverse abdomen CT dataset, including 4000$+$ 3D CT scans from 30$+$ medical centers where 2200 cases have partial labels and 1800 cases are unlabeled.
 The challenge task is to segment 13 organs (liver, spleen, pancreas, right kidney, left kidney, stomach, gallbladder, esophagus, aorta, inferior vena cava, right adrenal gland, left adrenal gland, and duodenum) and one tumor class with all kinds of cancer types (such as liver cancer, kidney cancer, stomach cancer, pancreas cancer, colon cancer) in abdominal CT scans.
-In this challenge, due to the fact that the annotation data only includes annotations for partial organs or tumors, traditional semi-supervised segmentation methods struggle to achieve excellent segmentation results.
-The key to developing segmentation algorithms lies in fully leveraging the semantic representation in partially labeled data and extending it to unlabeled cases to enhance the algorithm's generalization.
-In the paper, we propose a hybrid supervised framework, StMt, that integrates self-training and mean teacher for the segmentation of abdominal organs and tumors using partially labeled and unlabeled data.
-We introduce a two-stage segmentation pipeline and whole-volume-based input strategy to maximize segmentation accuracy while meeting the requirements of inference time and GPU memory usage.
+Typically, semi-supervised segmentation (SSS) can be employed to resolve this issue.
+SSS aims to explore tremendous unlabeled data with supervision from limited labeled data.
+Recently, self-training methods~\cite{st++,FLARE22} have dominated this field.
+Furthermore, methods employing consistency regularization strategies~\cite{st++,cps,ouali2020semi} improve the generalization ability by encouraging high similarity in predictions from two perturbed networks for the same input image.